avi202020/terraform-provider-azurerm/README.md

-Install and configure Terraform to provision Azure resources
+## Install and configure Terraform to provision Azure resources

-		Prerequisites
+   # Prerequisites

-		 Azure Cloud Account proviprovisioned  with  admin role  in order to setup Azure CLI Installed Refer
+    * Azure Cloud Account proviprovisioned  with  admin role  in order to setup
+    * Azure CLI Configured

-Create an Azure service principal with Azure CLI
+# Create an Azure service principal with Azure CLI

 Automated tools that use Azure services should always have restricted permissions.
 Instead of having applications sign in as a fully privileged user, Azure offers service principals.
 An Azure service principal is an identity created for use with applications, hosted services, and automated tools to access Azure resources.
 This access is restricted by the roles assigned to the service principal, giving you control over which resources can be accessed and at which level.
 For security reasons, it's always recommended to use service principals with automated tools rather than allowing them to log in with a user identity.
 This article shows you the steps for creating, getting information about, and resetting a service principal with the Azure CLI.
-Create a service principal
+# Create a service principal

 Create a service principal with the az ad sp create-for-rbac command.
 When creating a service principal, you choose the type of sign-in authentication it uses.
  Note